 The Persons Involved

-The Persons Involved (Die Beteiligten) came out in June, 1989, and was the last Kriminalfilm DEFA released prior to the fall of the Berlin Wall.
-It is based on an actual crime that occurred back in the early sixties.
-The film follows the story of two police inspectors investigating the drowning death of a young … Continue reading The Persons Involved
+The Persons Involved (Die Beteiligten) was released in June 1989.
+It was the last Kriminalfilm (Krimi) released by DEFA before the fall of the Berlin Wall.
+It's based on an actual crime that occurred back in the early sixties.
+The film follows the story of two police inspectors investigating the drowning death of a young …

 Track in the Night